Last updated 5th February 2020

 One useful tool for analysis is the Network Monitor which is directly integrated in the Mozilla Firefox browser and allows to analyze a web page's loading time in detail.

-With it you can check which elements of your site have the slowest loading/heavyest load.
-It can help to narrow down which images and which content is increasing the website loading time and to prioritize where optimizations should be made .
+With it you can check which elements of your site have the slowest loading/heaviest load.
+It can help to narrow down which images and which content is increasing the website loading time and to prioritise where optimisations should be made .

-You can access the tool by pressing the F12 key on your keyboard (via firefox or chrome),
+You can access this tool by pressing the F12 key on your keyboard (via Firefox or Chrome),

 Reducing the number of outgoing TCP requests is also a good way to reduce load time because if the server which you are requesting content from is taking time to answer, the delay to load your website will increase as well.

-- CDN In order to improve website access website downloads and get naturally optimised ranking you could use the OVH CDN (Content Delivery Network) to store your files, applications and websites closer to your end users.
+In order to improve website access website downloads and get naturally optimised ranking you could use the OVHcloud CDN (Content Delivery Network) to store your files, applications and websites closer to your end users.